sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 # `SphinxModuleProxy` Contract Specification

 The `SphinxModuleProxy` handles the deployment lifecycle for a Gnosis Safe.
 This includes verifying Gnosis Safe owner signatures and executing transactions through the Gnosis Safe.
-There is one `SphinxModuleProxy` per Gnosis Safe.
+Each `SphinxModuleProxy` belongs to a single Gnosis Safe.

 A `SphinxModuleProxy` is a minimal, non-upgradeable [EIP-1167](TODO(end)) proxy that delegates calls to a `SphinxModule` implementation contract.
-In production, end users will interact with a `SphinxModuleProxy` instead of the `SphinxModule` implementation contract, which is why this specification describes the expected behavior of the proxy.
+In production, users will interact with a `SphinxModuleProxy` instead of the `SphinxModule` implementation contract, which is why this specification describes the expected behavior of the proxy.
 The implementation contract will be locked so that nobody can deploy directly through it.